AwlsomeAlex/AwlsomeLinux/docs/awlsomelinux_installation.md

 # AwlsomeLinux Installation Process
-The AwlsomeLinux Installation Process is a complex, multi-step installation where the default sets will be installed.
+The AwlsomeLinux Installation Process is a complex, multi-step installation where the default sets will be installed...

 ## Installed Componients:
 * AwlsomeLinux Core (initramfs)